kalyan-ch/SltnsCrkdCpp/README.md

 ### Chapter 4 - Trees and Graphs

-1. BFS and DFS are the most used algorithms in Trees to solve problems
+1. BFS is level wise traversal and DFS is branch wise traversal.

 2. Recursive Traversal of tree is very useful for checking if conditions hold all over the tree